OUR STORY

 EXECUTIVE DIRECTOR

-Lali Pawa has over 20 years of experience working in the non-profit sector and in public legal education and information services.
+Lali Pawa (she/her/hers) has over 20 years of experience working in the non-profit sector and in public legal education and information services.
+She is a Punjabi descent settler, on the land that is the traditional and unceded territory of the Coast Salish Peoples, including the territories of the Katzie (q̓ic̓əy̓), Kwantlen (q̓ʷɑ:n̓ƛ̓ən̓), Semiahmoo, and Tsawwassen (sc̓əwaθən məsteyəxʷ) First Nations.
 Lali enjoys leading a team of staff and volunteers to create an informed society that is knowledgeable about the law, where individuals are able to recognize and exercise their rights, fulfill their legal obligations, address their legal problems and perform their duties as participants in a democratic society.
-Prior to her role at SALCBC, Lali was the BC Program Manager and Team Lead at the Justice Education Society for over 16 years.
-Lali values collaborative leadership that supports best practice within a cultural context.
+Prior, Lali was the BC Program Manager and Team Lead at the Justice Education Society for over 16 years.
 She has built strong connections with stakeholders and is committed to harnessing these to address specific social and legal inequities that impact the South Asian community.

 • Meena Dhillon